LeanKit-Labs/tag-release/README.md

 ```
 "tag-release": {
-   "preStart": node ./preStart.js,
+   "prestart": "node ./preStart.js",
-   "postStart": node ./postStart.js
+   "poststart": "node ./postStart.js"
 }
 ```

-As you can see from the example your script name will need to be `pre` followed by the `tag-release` command capitalized.
-For example, if I wanted to hook into the `dev` command my script names would be `preDev` and `postDev`.
+As you can see from the example your script name will need to be `pre` followed by the `tag-release` command.
+For example, if I wanted to hook into the `dev` command my script names would be `predev` and `postdev`.

 Here is a chart of all the commands `tag-release` offers:
 ```